omar-hanafy/context_collector/README.md

   <a href="https://github.com/omar-hanafy/context_collector/stargazers"><img src="https://img.shields.io/github/stars/omar-hanafy/context_collector?style=social" alt="GitHub Stars"></a>
 </p>

+> **⚠️ Beta Notice:** This project is currently in beta and officially supports **macOS only**.
+Windows and Linux support is under active development and coming soon!

 > **Combine files & folders into a clean, AI-ready text bundle — powered by Flutter and Monaco Editor.**

 Context Collector is a lightweight desktop app (macOS • Windows • Linux) that lets you drag-and-drop source files, logs, configurations, or entire directories and outputs a neatly annotated document.